Onsite EpiPen Training Courses for Any Workplace

 How do EpiPens work?

 You do not have to remove any clothing.
-The shot can go right through pants and cloth if you cannot get to the skin quickly.
-You also do not have to stab at the leg — just swing your arm and create forward motion, then push the pen in the skin and hold it firmly for at least ten seconds.
+The shot can go through pants and cloth if you cannot get to the skin quickly.
+You also do not have to stab at the leg — swing your arm and create forward motion, then push the pen into the skin and hold it firmly for at least ten seconds.

-Anyone can give an Epipen dose, but it is essential to know what you are doing.
-One way you can learn how is to practice with EMC and onsite training.
-There are some situations and people you do not want to give an Epipen injection to.
+Anyone can give an EpiPen dose, but knowing what you are doing is essential.
+You can learn how to practice with EMC and onsite training.
+There are some situations and people you do not want to give an EpiPen injection to.
 Call emergency services when you suspect someone is having a severe allergic reaction.

 What to do after administering an EpiPen injection

 After getting an Epipen injection, the individual needs to seek medical attention even if they feel fine.
-It is vital to have a doctor or medical professional clear them and monitor their condition.
+Having a doctor or medical professional clear them and monitor their condition is vital.

-EMC can train your staff on how to recognize the signs of an allergic reaction and shock.
-Our team can teach you how to administer an EpiPen, and go over detailed instructions about when, where, and how to use the Epipen.
-When an Epipen is used incorrectly, the consequences could be serious.
+EMC can train your staff to recognize the signs of an allergic reaction and shock.
+Our team can teach you how to administer an EpiPen and go over detailed instructions about when, where, and how to use the Epipen.
+When an Epipen is misused, the consequences could be severe.

 EMC’s onsite EpiPen training courses can help ensure the very best outcome.
 Contact us today for a quote!